CraigWu91/Semantic-Similarity-Task-2/README.md

 # Overview
 The dockerfile will install all the pre-requisites to get the python app working.
-Mainly en-core-web-md
+Mainly en-core-web-md and it will also copy the movies text file required for the code to run

 # Instructions
 * To run the mySite web application using Docker make sure you have Docker installed https://docs.docker.com/get-docker/